What is a degree with an integrated foundation stage?

 Missed out on your expected grades?

-An integrated foundation degree is ideal if you're returning to education after some time out or haven't met the entry requirements for your degree course.
+A degree with an integrated foundation stage is ideal if you're returning to education after some time out or haven't met the entry requirements for your degree course.
 You'll get to grips with student life, learn your way around the campus and get to know the people you'll be studying with during your degree.

 It's a good start for many people whether you have been working for a while or are nervous about beginning higher education.
 It's also a great option if you're applying to study in the UK from a country where your qualifications don't meet the entry requirements for the honours degree as it will also help you to improve your English language skills alongside your studies, if necessary.

-Integrated foundation degree courses available at university of Gloucestershire
+Degree courses with an integrated foundation stage available at university of Gloucestershire

 Art, design and media (based at Park Campus, Cheltenham)